palewire/first-python-notebook/docs/src/charts.md

   y="amount"
 )
 ```

+## Aggregate with Altair

 This is great on the x axis, but it's not quite accurate on the y.
 What do you think happens here if there are multiple donations on the same day?

-Altair doesnt know what to do with multiple amounts on the same day, so it'll just stack them all on top of each other.
+Altair doesnt know what to do with multiple amounts on the same day, so it’ll just stack them all on top of each other.
 To make sure this chart is accurate, we'll need to aggregate the y axis in some way.

 We could back out and create a new dataset grouped by date, but Altair actually lets us do some of that grouping on the fly.
 We want to add everything that happens on the same date, so we'll pop in a `sum` function on that column.